 The best available estimates of the eventual cost of Iraq reconstruction were provided in an October 2003 World Bank and U.N.
 Development Group needs assessment of 14 sectors of the Iraqi government and economy.
 Prepared for the benefit of the international donors conference held in Madrid on October 23-24, 2003, it established the targets by which the adequacy of available resources continues to be judged.
 The World Bank/U.N. assessments put the cost of reconstruction for the 14 sectors at \$36 billion over four years, a figure that does not include \$19.4 billion estimated by the Coalition Provisional Authority (CPA) in 2003 for security, oil, and other sectors not covered by the Bank/U.N. assessments.
-Combined World Bank and CPA projected reconstruction costs through 2007 amount to \$55 billion.3 These totals, calculated in mid-2003, did not take into account the significant costs of instability and security needs.
+Combined World Bank and CPA projected reconstruction costs through 2007 amount to \$55 billion.
+These totals, calculated in mid-2003, did not take into account the significant costs of instability and security needs that have emerged since then.

 Several potential "spigots" are available to fund Iraq reconstruction.
-U.S. foreign aid appropriations for Iraq were provided mostly in FY2003, FY2004, and
+U.S. foreign aid appropriations for Iraq have been provided mostly in annual emergency

-1 U.N.
+&lt;sup>1 U.N.
 Security Council Resolution 1483, May 22, 2003; National Security Council, National Strategy for Victory in Iraq, November 2005.

-2 For detailed discussion of the Iraq political situation, see CRS Report RL31339, Iraq: U.S. Regime Change Efforts and Post-Saddam Governance, by Kenneth Katzman.
+&lt;sup>2 For detailed discussion of the Iraq political situation, see CRS Report RL31339, Iraq: U.S. Regime Change Efforts and Post-Saddam Governance, by Kenneth Katzman.

-3 For the full text of the report online, see the World Bank website at [http://siteresources.worldbank.org/INTIRAQ/Overview/20147568/Joint%20Needs%20 Assessment.pdf].
+&lt;sup>3 For the full text of the report online, see the World Bank website at [http://siteresources.worldbank.org/INTIRAQ/Overview/20147568/Joint%20Needs%20 Assessment.pdf].

-FY2005 emergency supplemental bills.
+supplemental bills beginning in FY2003.
 International donors have also made aid contributions.
 Iraqi funds, largely derived from oil export profits, have been employed to cover the "normal" operating costs of the Iraqi government, and, when sufficient amounts are available, have been used to address reconstruction needs.
 Additionally, the reduction or rescheduling of Iraqi debt repayments makes further resources available.
 These sources of reconstruction funding are discussed below.